 As Chinese investment portal PEdaily reported (in Chinese) on May 28, pet food brand Crazy Dog (疯狂小狗) announced its Series B funding round of CNY 300 million (USD 44 million), led by Guangdian Capital (光点资本) and FOSUN (复星投资).

 In a company notice, Cui Jia (崔佳), founder of Crazy Dog, said that new funding will be mainly used to promote the company's brand, improve operations and ameliorate distribution channels.
-Prior to this latest round of financing, the company had raised CNY 100 million (USD 14.4 million) from its Series A funding round, started by Tiantu Capital and Ares Capital in March 2018.
+Prior to this latest round of financing, the company had raised CNY 100 million (USD 14.4 million) from its Series A, started by Tiantu Capital and Ares Capital in March 2018.

-Founded in 2014, Jiangsu Crazy Dog Pet Products Co., Ltd. (江苏疯狂小狗宠物用品有限公司), parent of Crazy Dog, focuses on pet food R&D and manufacturing.
+Founded in 2014, Crazy Dog Pet Products (疯狂小狗宠物用品), parent of Crazy Dog, focuses on pet food R&D and manufacturing.
 Its business model comprises pet food production and marketing as well as online customer service.
 The company recently is weighing the inclusion of pet health products and pet daily necessities as one of the main market segments it aims to target.

 The growing urban middle class with a keen interest in pet ownership has been behind the surge of once-outlandish products and services like pet swimming pools and pet barbershops.

-According to a report published by web portal Goumin (狗民), an online community for dog lovers, the total number of pets (cats and dogs) in China amounted to 91 million in 2018, averaging three pets for every 10 households, accoding to official statistics released by the National Bureau of Statistics.
+According to a report (in Chinese) published by web portal Goumin (狗民), an online community for dog lovers, the total number of pets (cats and dogs) in China amounted to 91 million in 2018, averaging three pets for every 10 households, according to official statistics (in Chinese) released by the National Bureau of Statistics.
 The value of China's pet market reached CNY 175 billion (USD 25 billion) in 2018 and is expected to grow 13% this year.